KuphJr/functions-workshop/README.md

 ## Phase 2 Prerequisites

-For Pase 2, you must have [Node.js](https://nodejs.org/en) and a text or code editor installed.
+For Pase 2, you must have [Node.js](https://nodejs.org/en) installed.
 Additionally, you can also install [Deno](https://deno.com/) for local simulation (optional).

 You also must aquire an API token from